 What we do

 We strive to put a human face on the issues in Latin America.
-We work to end racial profiling of immigrants both in the Saint Louis region and the United States as a whole, to promote just immigration policies, to close the SOA/Western Hemisphere Institute for Security Cooperation (SOA/WHINSEC) - to end Militarization of Latin America, to promote just trade, to accompany sister communities in El Salvador and Guatemala, and to promote justice in all Latin American countries, especially Honduras.
+We work to end racial profiling of immigrants both in the Saint Louis region and the United States as a whole, to promote just immigration policies, to close the SOA/WHINSEC, to end Militarization of Latin America, to promote just trade, to accompany sister communities in El Salvador and Guatemala, and to promote justice in all Latin American countries.

 IFCLA advocates and works with municipalities take a stand against deputizing local police as Immigration Customs and Enforcement (ICE) agents, a practice otherwise known as a 287g agreement.